mizzioisf/openhospital-client/README.md

 **This repo is experimental and is used to test the latest Open Hospital releases**

-# Running POH - Ultra quickstart
+# Running POH - Ultra-quickstart

 on Linux: